 While you can certainly pick up a cheap pistol case for around $10, it's not going to be nearly durable or secure enough for your needs.
 These flimsy plastic cases work great for carrying your guns to the range or storing them around the house, but you'll want something more heavy duty for your flight.
 Have you seen how airlines throw luggage around like it's nothing?

 Take whatever you know about luggage rules and put it on hold.
-When it comes to firearms, you and only you can have the key or combination to the lock(s): You CANNOT use “TSA Approved” locks since they can be opened by TSA agents.
+When it comes to firearms, "only the passenger retains the key or combination" (49 CFR 1540.111(c)(2)): You should NOT use "TSA Approved" locks since they can be opened by someone other than yourself (i.e. TSA agents).
 For the rest of your luggage use TSA Approved locks.
-For your firearm case, don’t.
+For your firearm case, don't.

-Also, check the shackle size to make sure it will fit the holes in your case.
-If you opted for the case recommended above, the holes are 7 mm in diameter, so make sure your lock(s) will fit the holes.
-This pack of 6 mm combination locks should work great.
+Be sure to check the lock's shackle size to make sure it will fit the holes in your case.
+If you opted for the case recommended above, the holes are approximately 7 mm in diameter, so make sure your lock(s) will fit the holes.
+I went with this set of 3 padlocks, also from Harbor Freight (Can you tell I like Harbor Freight?).

 In case we haven't already made it abundantly clear, firearms and ammunition can only be in checked baggage – no carry-ons.